Upcoming events need to go virtual or hybrid...

 - Via Push Notifications: exhibitors can target groups and send push notifications to remind them about products, services and sessions they're speaking in.
 With the right event platform, like Swapcard, this is easily manageable and can increase exhibitors' views and leads.

 Community & Knowledge

-Exhibitors want to display their products and services to their fullest potential on the marketplace, so that attendees can learn about the offers.
+Exhibitors want to display their products and services to their fullest potential on the marketplace, so attendees can learn about the offers.
 Latest innovations, updates and improvements from previous years should be accompanied by detailed descriptions that attract potential buyers.

 One effective way for exhibitors to inform attendees of what they're selling is to set up workshops or sponsor a session with live discussions within the event.
 A well-advertised workshop will attract many attendees and increase exhibitors' chances of making valuable connections.
-Sponsoring a session at the event and hosting a live discussion in parallel allows potential leads to have a transparent conversation with exhibitors, gain knowledge about their products and services and will bring more people to the booth after the session.
+Sponsoring a session at the event and hosting a live discussion in parallel allows potential leads to have a transparent conversation with exhibitors, gain knowledge about their products and services and bring more people to the booth after the session.

 Exhibitors working within a niche field should consider sponsoring a technical session centered around their products and services and participate by speaking about their area of expertise.

 Virtual booths with a 3D tour create the sensation of a physical trade show and exhibitors design their virtual space with logos, images and colours.
 Swapcard recently worked with Laval Virtual, a 100% online event with 10,000 attendees and a 3D user experience.